 - a.
-Receive and count in all merchandise on arrival from Event 1, Inc., as well as receiving all reorders required to meet customers demand.
+Receive and count in all merchandise on arrival from Event 1, as well as receiving all reorders required to meet customer demand.
 Reorders could arrive any day of the week and could be as early as 8 a.m.
 Saturday or Sunday. - b.
 Locked and supervised storage adequate to accommodate all championship merchandise. - c.
-Immediate notification (within 24 hours of receipt) to Event 1, Inc. of any discrepancies in initial inventory counts.
-Non-notification will represent host or vendor acceptance of initial inventory provided by Event 1, Inc. - d.
+Immediate notification (within 24 hours of receipt) to Event 1 of any discrepancies in initial inventory counts.
+Non-notification will represent host or vendor acceptance of initial inventory provided by Event 1. - d.
 Total management, control and accountability of the merchandise.
 If goods are lost, stolen or damaged, those goods are the responsibility of the host institution/conference or vendor. - e.
-After the event, everything sent must be returned to Event 1 within two days of the conclusion of the event - f.
-An appropriate number of selling locations and sellers throughout the facility to meet the demands of the projected crowds.
+After the event, everything sent must be returned to Event 1 within two days after the event. - f.
+An appropriate number of selling locations and sellers throughout the facility to meet the demands of the projected crowds. - g.

-- g.
 Selling locations that are well displayed and fully stocked before the public's access to them. - h.
-Strict adherence to the merchandising and display standards as outlined below: - Merchandise made available for sale at all times during the event. - Each item neatly displayed with correct prices clearly marked. - Merchandise should be neatly folded at all times. - Neatly dressed personnel that are customer-oriented. - Skirted tables for display and checkout. - Display boards and grids to properly display product at all selling locations. - Selling locations located in high-traffic and easily accessible locations. - Vendor shall be responsible for hanging any display or signage material provided by concessionaire. - Keeping selling areas clean and neat at all times. - Re-stocking of backup inventory in a fast and efficient manner. - Transferring merchandise between the slower and higher volume stands to meet the demands of the consumers. - Providing electricity and phone line to support the merchandise sales effort at no cost. - Calling Event 1, Inc. to request reorders should sales warrant. - i.
+Strict adherence to the merchandising and display standards as outlined below: - Merchandise made available for sale at all times during the event. - Each item neatly displayed with correct prices clearly marked. - Merchandise should be neatly folded at all times. - Neatly dressed personnel that are customer-oriented. - Skirted tables for display and checkout. - Display boards and grids to properly display product at all selling locations. - Selling locations located in high-traffic and easily accessible locations. - Vendor shall be responsible for hanging any display or signage material provided by concessionaire. - Keeping selling areas clean and neat at all times. - Re-stocking of backup inventory in a fast and efficient manner. - Transferring merchandise between the slower and higher volume stands to meet the demands of the consumers.

+- Providing electricity and either hard internet lines or dedicated secured WiFi network connection to support the merchandise sales effort at no cost. - Calling Event 1 to request reorders should sales warrant. - i.
 A complete inventory accounting of all merchandise sold with a final inventory count and merchandising report supplied to Event 1, Inc., no later than 24 hours after the conclusion of the event. - j.
-Total gross sales revenues and a final copy of the inventory report must be sent to Event 1, Inc., within two business days of the conclusion of the event. - k.
-The remaining inventory forwarded to Event 1, Inc., or the next event site as determined by Event 1, Inc., within two days of the conclusion of the event. - I. Having met each of the above requirements, Event 1, Inc. will pay to the host institution/conference, sponsoring agency or its assigned vendor, a commission equal to 20 percent of sales net of taxes and credit card service fees.
+Total gross sales revenues and a final copy of the inventory report must be sent to Event 1 within two business days after the event. - k.
+The remaining inventory forwarded to Event 1, Inc., or the next event site as determined by Event 1, Inc., within two days after the event. - I. Having met each of the above requirements, Event 1 will pay to the host institution/conference, sponsoring agency or its assigned vendor, a commission equal to 20 percent of sales net of taxes and credit card service fees.
 The host institutions will keep commissions earned and the remaining money owed to Event 1 must be sent within seven days of the conclusion of the event.

-The host institution/conference may not sell or allow for sale any merchandise that infringes on the exclusive rights of Event 1, Inc.
+The host institution/conference may not sell or allow for sale any merchandise that infringes on the exclusive rights of Event 1.